 Many antivirus companies have dedicated uninstallers for their software available for download, and you can easily download them for free.

 Certain third-party applications can cause these types of errors to appear, therefore it’s strongly advised that you find and uninstall the problematic application.

-BAD_POOL_CALLER Blue Screen of Death error can cause a lot stability issues, but you can easily fix this error by updating your drivers or by removing the problematic software from your PC.
+BAD POOL CALLER Blue Screen of Death error can cause a lot of stability issues, but you can easily fix this error by updating your drivers or by removing the problematic software from your PC.

 If you have any other questions or suggestions, feel free to leave them in the comments section below.